Duke in Australia

 Attendance is required at all classes, excursions, and group events.
 Given the intense nature of this program, late arrival and/or early departure is not permitted.

 You are required to take the designated international round-trip flight organized through the travel agency.
 Do not book your own flight.
-We will depart the U.S. as a group from Los Angeles International Airport (LAX).
+We will depart the US as a group on June 16th from DALLAS, TX (DFW) and return on July 18th through Los Angeles International Airport (LAX).
 The travel agency will help you with arranging connecting flights to LAX.
 Additional details on the designated flight will be provided for enrolled students in the spring.

 Tickets for the domestic flights within Australia will be issued in conjunction with your international ticket utilizing fares, which are less expensive than purchasing separate tickets.